 Parachute Regiment recruits attempt Test Week at week 21 of their Combined Infantry Course (CIC).
 All-Arms candidates attempt Test Week after a two and a half week 'build up' phase.
 Reserve soldiers from 4th Parachute Regiment (4 PARA) and other Reserve Airborne Units attend a condensed 4 day Pre-Parachute Selection course tailored to their requirements.

 During Test Week, candidates will be expected to run, march and carry dead weights over 1 - 20 miles on undulating terrain.
 Test Week comprises of 8 separate events over a four and a half day period.
 Seven events are scored, one (the Trainasium) is a straight pass or fail.
 Each event is designed to assess a candidates physical fitness, mental robustness and determination.

 A candidate who fails to display the appropriate level of self discipline and motivation throughout Test Week will fail the course.
 Test week starts on a Wednesday morning and will finish the following Tuesday.

 10 Mile March (Wednesday morning) The 10-mile march is conducted as a squad, over undulating terrain with each candidate carrying a bergen (backpack) weighing 35 lbs (plus water) and a weapon.
 The march must be completed in 1 hour and 50 minutes.
-TA candidates have 2 hours.
+Army Reserve candidates have 2 hours.

 Trainasium (Wednesday afternoon) The Trainasium is an aerial confidence course which is unique to P Coy.
 In order to assess his suitability for military parachuting, the Trainasium tests a candidate's ability to overcome fear and carry out simple activities and instructions at a height above ground level.
 The event is a straight pass or fail.